mgorav/Chakravyuh/README.md

 ## Why name [Chakravyuh](http://mahabharata-research.com/military%20academy/the%20mysterious%20chakravyuha.html)?

 The name comes from Indian mythological epic Mahabharata.
 In short, it means an **_Invincible_** circle.
 This project aim to make an invincible ML engineering circle of interpretation easy, like lineage tracking, feature management and more, while performing ML chores using the power of graph theory.
-The idea is to build *facebook* form ML Engineering. :-) In this context, ML model are user/friend and things like, features, model health stats, dataset etc are thee stream.
+The idea is to build *facebook* form ML Engineering. :-) In this context, ML model are user/friend and things like, features, model health stats, dataset etc are continuous ML knowledge stream.
 This platform should allow sharing of model (ranking) by model performance etc.

 ![alt text](Chakravyuh.png)